Your role as a pharmacist

 - Importance of calling 911 and protections under WA State’s Good Samaritan overdose law

-- Train the pharmacy team so all staff know that take-home naloxone is available, which pharmacists are authorized on the CTDA, the education to provide, and where to find answers to frequently asked questions.
+10. Train the pharmacy team so all staff know that take-home naloxone is available, the specifics of the Statewide Standing Order, the education to provide, and where to find answers to frequently asked questions.

 Billing and Reimbursement

-- WA State Medicaid will reimburse for intramuscular and intranasal kits without pre-authorization for a person at risk of an overdose and for a potential bystander to overdose.
+- WA Medicaid will reimburse for intramuscular and intranasal kits without pre-authorization for a person at risk of an overdose and for a potential bystander to overdose.

 - WA Medicaid does not reimburse for the mucosal atomimizing device.

 - The EVZIO Auto Injector, which is significantly more expensive, requires pre-authorization.
 It is also not covered by the Statewide Standing Order.
 This type may be appropriate for people with limited motor skills or other disabilities.